CVWRSM/wrims/wrims-install/README.md

 with the latest updated dropin jars and configuration file required to enable them.

 ## How to build the installer/patch zip files
-The installer can be built by running the "zipWrimsGui" task in the wrims-gui module.
+The installer can be built by running the "zipWrimsGui" task in the wrims-install module.
-The patch can be built by running the "zipWrimsPatch" task in the wrims-gui module.
+The patch can be built by running the "zipWrimsPatch" task in the wrims-install module.

-The generated wrims install zip file will be located in the /wrims-gui/build/installer folder.
+The generated wrims install zip file will be located in the /wrims-install/build/installer folder.
 The installer file will be named: wrims_gui_x64_<branch-name>.zip

-The generated wrims patch zip file will be located in the /wrims-gui/build/patch folder.
+The generated wrims patch zip file will be located in the /wrims-install/build/patch folder.
 The patch file will be named: wrims_patch_v2.2.0_basis.zip

 ### From developer linux terminal:
 You can build the installer and patch by running the following linux command from the root of the project:
 ```
-./gradlew :wrims-gui:zipWrimsGui
+./gradlew :wrims-install:zipWrimsGui
-./gradlew :wrims-gui:zipWrimsPatch
+./gradlew :wrims-install:zipWrimsPatch
 ```

 ### From developer windows command line / terminal:
 You can build the installer and patch by running the following command from the root of the project:
 ```
-gradlew.bat :wrims-gui:zipWrimsGui
+gradlew.bat :wrims-install:zipWrimsGui
-gradlew.bat :wrims-gui:zipWrimsPatch
+gradlew.bat :wrims-install:zipWrimsPatch
 ```

 ### From GitHub Releases